The Ex – Charlie Manders, Redmond Gallagher,

 A racing friend Dermot O’Clery apparently volunteered to help with the project but obviously got sidetracked by Redmond’s sister whom he promptly married.
 Gallagher’s family business was the Urney Chocolate Company.
 Redmond managed to commandeer the company’s chief engineer Mick Flynn to help with the work.
 A Ford V8 engine and gearbox were fitted into the car and it was clothed in a monoposto body that resembled the popular ERA.

 When finished it was christened the Urney Special Racer or U.S.R.
 From the outset it proved fast although a little prone to understeer with its heavy engine.
 The U.S.R.
-(4818), made its racing debut in the 3rd Leinster Trophy in July 1936.
+(4818), made its racing debut in the 3rd Leinster Trophy in July 1936, reported in Motor Sports August 1936 addition as, R. J. Gallagher in his G. P. Bugatti powered by a V8 Ford.
 Held over 150 miles, it was based literally on his doorstep in Tallaght.
 As recounted in Brendan Lynch’s history of pre-War racing in Ireland ‘Green Dust’, it was torrential rain for the whole race.
 4818 was doing well, exceeding its handicap until well into the race, with fading brakes it clipped the parapet of Templeogue Bridge, ending its race.
-Gallagher continued to race 4818 notably at Limerick and Cork and broke the outright record at the 1936 Kilternan hill climb.
+Gallagher continued to race 4818 notably at Limerick and Cork and is mentioned in October – November 1936 Motor Sport as braking the outright record at the 1936 Kilternan Hill Climb, on September the 19th driving ‘a Ford engined U.S.R. with Bugatti Chassis’.

 In 1937, about to get married, Gallagher sold 4818 to Bill McQuillan who competed regularly with the car over the next three seasons, with much success.
 In 1938 he set a new record at Kilternan and finished 3rd in the Limerick Grand Prix.
 He eventually overcame the braking problems by fitting a set of huge hydraulic brakes from a Talbot.
 His last pre-War race was the 100 mile Pheonix Park race which was held in September 1939, just six days after war had been declared.
 Having set the fastest time in practice at 82 mph he sadly failed to finish the race.